-Luggage-shopping is fun, but also stressful.
-After all, looking for a new suitcase is like looking for a new couch or mattress—it’s a potentially big purchase that you want to last for years, even decades.
+We love luggage-shopping, but we won't pretend that it's not a tiny bit stressful.
+After all, finding the perfect new suitcase is like looking for a couch or mattress—it’s a big purchase that you want to last for years and years.
 And there are so many factors to consider: soft-side luggage or rock-hard shell?
 Are the locks TSA approved?
 What's the pocket situation?

 Samsonite is to luggage what Kitchen-Aid is to mixers: you don’t question its capabilities, you just trust it.
 This tried-and-true brand offers bags for every occasion, from wheeled backpacks for business trips to five-piece luggage sets for the summer-long sabbatical you’ll need following said business trips.
 The Spinner Luggage line is among the brand’s most popular, with spinning wheels that allow you to quickly pivot and run when you realize your gate changed 20 minutes ago.
 Most bags come in a variety of colors so you don’t have to do the baggage-claim boogie, either.

 TravelPro is the brainchild of Bob Plath, a pilot who traveled the globe and wanted luggage that didn’t suck.
 He created the Rollaboard, a carry-on bag that’s small enough to fit in the overheard storage bin (if others don’t hog it all before you get to your seat, that is), yet large enough to hold all of your essentials.
 The Rollaboard bags offer plenty of pockets for organization, including the ever-important, hidden exterior pocket for quick access to your phone and passport.
 TravelPro also makes traditional check-in luggage, as well as garment bags (hello, destination wedding in the Caribbean), laptop bags, and backpacks.